-We mean this in the nicest way: The 2,758-passenger Carnival Victory has a comfortable worn-in feel.
+We mean this in the nicest way: 2,758-passenger Carnival Victory has a comfortable, worn-in feel.
 The overall operation, much like the captain's daily weather and navigation briefings, comes off as effortless.
 In harmony with the gentle rocking of the ship, it's easy to fall into a sleepy rhythm.

-As such, Carnival Victory serves as an excellent intro to Carnival Cruise Lines for the uninitiated -- and a quick escape for the line's aficionados.
+As such, Carnival Victory serves as an excellent intro to Carnival Cruise Line for the uninitiated -- and a quick escape for the line's aficionados.

-As (modified) member of the Destiny-class of vessels, Carnival Victory has all the traditional Carnival accouterments: an exuberant main dining room and a two-deck Lido buffet complex; a bright, centrally located casino; a bar-line promenade; an impressive spa; a comprehensive Camp Carnival program for kids; a daily schedule of jocular activities; and more than enough places to drink and socialize.
+A (modified) member of the Destiny-class of vessels, Carnival Victory has all the traditional Carnival accoutrements: an exuberant main dining room and a two-deck Lido buffet complex; a bright, centrally located casino; a bar-lined promenade; an impressive spa; a comprehensive Camp Carnival program for kids; a daily schedule of jocular activities; and more than enough places to drink and socialize.

-It's admirable that no one tries too hard to please -- from the tabletop dancing dining room waiters, to the dryly sarcastic blackjack dealers, to the amiable bartenders who call you "chief" or "boss."
+It's admirable that no one puts on airs -- from the tabletop dancing dining room waiters, to the dryly sarcastic blackjack dealers, to the amiable bartenders who call you "chief" or "boss."
 Most of the nearly 2,800 passengers give the impression of being quite content with this, and why wouldn't they?
 There's no pressure placed on the ship to be anything that it's not, and the guests feed off this.

-But ultimately, you get a week of evenhanded leisure at a decent price.
-It's like a comfortable dream, of which you remember little more than a general feeling of well being.
+Ultimately, you get a sailing full of evenhanded leisure at a decent price.
+It's like a comfortable dream, of which you remember little more than a general feeling of well-being.

-Carnival attracts an outgoing set of North American couples, families and multigenerational groups.
-The average passenger age is in the 40's.
-Expect an influx of families in the summer and over school holidays.
+Carnival attracts an outgoing set of North American couples, families and multigenerational groups, many hailing from cities within driving distance (Florida, Georgia, Kentucky, Texas, Alabama and the Carolinas).
+The most common states from which fly-to-port passengers are drawn are New York and California.
+The average passenger age is in the 40s.
+Expect an influx of families in the summer months and over school holidays.